-You must have a current driver’s license to drive in New Zealand.
-Find out about license requirements from the New Zealand Transport Agency.
+You must have a current driver licence to drive in New Zealand.
+Find out about licence requirements from the NZTA.

 Stay safe on New Zealand roads

-Translations are available in Japanese, Korean, Chinese, Gilbertese, Samoan, Tongan, Tuvaluan, Bislama, Solomon Islands, Thai and Arabic.
+Translations are available in Japanese, Korean, Chinese, Samoan, Tongan, Tuvaluan, Spanish, Portuguese, French, German, Thai and Arabic.

-Remember, keep to the left of the road when you’re driving a car in New Zealand.
-When you’re parking a car, make sure it’s facing the direction of the traffic.
-And don’t park over a driveway, even your own.
+Remember, keep to the left of the road when you are driving a car in New Zealand.
+When you are parking a car, make sure it is facing the direction of the traffic and do not park over a driveway, even your own.

 Full New Zealand driving rules are in the New Zealand Road Code.

 If you do not want to buy a car and public transport is not suitable, you have the option of taking a taxi or using an uber service.
 You can download the uber app from your App store.
 New Zealand Tourism lists taxi services around the country.

 Getting around the country

 Flying is popular for longer trips, for both personal and business travel.